Boone and Scenic Valley Railroad

 These married pairs of electric multiple units were part of a batch of 130 cars purchased from the St Louis Car Division of General Steel Industries in 1971 and 1972 by the Chicago South Suburban Mass Transit District to operate on the 1500v DC electrified lines of the Illinois Central Railroad (later Illinois Central Gulf, then reverting to the Illinois Central, and finally the Canadian National).
 These lines went from Randolph Street in Chicago to Park Forest South, Blue Island, and South Chicago.
 Known as "Highliners," the cars were classified as type MA3A by Chcago's Regional Transit Authority (Metropolitan Rail or "Metra").

 Each of the 6 units is 85 feet long and 126 inches wide, with 150 seats (originally 156) at floor level and in galleries.
 They weigh 62 tonnes.
 The GE-branded electrical equipment includes 4 traction motors, each rated at 120KW (150hp).
 Donated by Metra after becoming surplus to requirements, the cars were handed over to the Boone & Scenic Valley Railroad in August 2007.
 At delivery, the pairs were 1506/1523 in Metra colors, and 1538/1551, 1511/1628 in Illinois Central orange, brown and silver.
+The first two pairs were scrapped during the winter of 2023-4.

 Back to the top